jonathancraddock/mootparadox_grav/pages/03.outdoors/my-first-season-of-wild-swimming/item.md

 In May of 2020, with swimming pools closed and missing my weekly fix, I bought an [Alpkit Lotic](https://alpkit.com/products/lotic-mens) wetsuit and embarked on my first outdoor swim.
 The UK spring of 2020 was the fifth warmest on record, with more sunshine hours than a typical summer.
 It was soon to be followed by a summer heatwave, so the North Tyne was almost tropical, or at least, well into the upper teens.

 You can expect to pay at least £100 for a decent wetsuit, and the Lotic floats around £150, although I was lucky and found it on sale for £125.
 Other *name* brands (you might think Roka, C-Skins, Zone3, Orca) are probably going to cost somewhat more.
-But, as a confident (but non-racing) swimmer, happy to embark on a steady couple of miles freestyle, I had no complaints with my Lotic.
-My only tip would be, check it's a *swimming* wetsuit, as wetsuits for sailing, kayaking, surfing, and other sports, will have a different balance or a different range of mobility through the shoulders, and so on.
+But, as a confident (but non-racing) swimmer happy to embark on a steady couple of miles freestyle, I had no complaints with my Lotic.
+My only tip would be, ensure it's a *swimming* wetsuit, as wetsuits for sailing, kayaking, surfing, and other sports, will have a different balance or a different range of mobility through the shoulders, and so on.

 ![north-tyne-2](north-tyne-2.jpg "north-tyne-2")
 *First dip*